Kvalifik/smileyman/README.md

 # smileyman
-👨🏼‍🎨 A simple tool for grapping text
+👨🏼‍🎨 A suuper fast tool for grapping text